 Business Self-Sustainability Key for Scalability

-In any business transition, succession of the owner in some form needs to be successfully executed.
+In any business transition, a succession of the owner in some form needs to be successfully executed.
 If it is not completed ahead of time the process will take 3 to 5 years to accomplish.
 I have consistently achieved the business self-sustainability stage with any company, even startups, in 3 to 5 years.
 So, why wouldn’t you work to get your business to this stage from day one?
 Most business owners don’t because they don’t even know this is a possibility, and therefore never try to achieve it.
-Instead they take the advice of most trusted advisors that say grow the business to a large size and sell it as exit strategy.
+Instead, they take the advice of most trusted advisors that say grow the business to a large size and sell it as an exit strategy.

 So, how do you get started moving your business on the road to business self-sustainability?
 Begin by assessing your business’ stage of growth so that you can determine your highest priority objectives.
 There is a self-assessment within the book Business Growth Simplified available on Amazon.
 Or contact BGS about having one of our certified consultants complete our detailed business growth assessment.